install.packages("pak") #IF NOT ALREADY INSTALLED

 yaxis_title_plus() +

 gridlines_plus()Feel free to get creative to make highly distinctive shapes!
-Generative AI models are, in our experience, very good at turning shape ideas into compatible lists of vertices and holes, if given the parameters described above.
+Generative AI models are, in my experience, very good at turning shape ideas into compatible lists of vertices and holes, if given the parameters described above.

 Note that shape registrations last only for the session; you will need to re-register shapes each new session.